Technology Tales

 14th March 2007

 If you ever go into a bricks and mortar newsagent and peruse its shelves with an eye out for references to data imaging software, you might find Adobe’s Photoshop as predominant there as it is in the digital imaging world.
 And the same trend seems to continue in to the bricks and mortar bookshops as well.
-Online, especially within the vaults of Amazon, it is not as much a matter of what gets stocked as what gets published and my impression is that the bias, if that’s the right word, continues there.
+Online, especially within the vaults of Amazon, it is not as much a matter of what gets stocked as what gets published, and my impression is that the bias, if that’s the right word, continues there.
 That said, I didn’t realise until recently that Elsevier’s Focal Press has been covering Paint Shop Pro, once branded the poor man’s Photoshop, from at least version 7.
 That discovery, if it had come earlier, may have made a big difference to how I have been using PSP.
-That said, I have seen some opinions that PSP is easy to use and that may explain the lack of attention from publishers.
-Future Publishing did put out a monthly guide to PSP but that seems to have disappeared from the shelves and it does lend weight to that argument.
+Saying that, I have seen some opinions that PSP is easy to use and that may explain the lack of attention from publishers.
+While Future Publishing did put out a monthly guide to PSP, that seems to have disappeared from the shelves, which it does lend weight to that argument.
 Or it could have been Corel’s purchase of JASC that changed things…

 8th March 2007

-I am in the process of adding new photos to my online photo gallery at the moment and the exercise is giving my Photoshop CS2 trial version a good amount of use.
+Currently, I am in the process of adding new photos to my online photo gallery, and the exercise is giving my Photoshop CS2 trial version a good amount of use.
 And the experience also adding a few strings to my bow in graphics editing terms, something that is being helped along by the useful volume that is The Focal Easy Guide to Photoshop CS2.

 The most significant change that has happened is that to my workflow.
 Previously, it took the following form:

-- Clean up image with clone stamp tool: removes scanner artefacts or sensor dust from camera images; I really must get my EOS 10D cleaned (the forecast for the coming weekend is hardly brilliant to I might try sending it away).
+• Clean up image with clone stamp tool: removes scanner artefacts or sensor dust from camera images; I really must get my EOS 10D cleaned (the forecast for the coming weekend is hardly brilliant, so I might try sending it away).

 The new workflow is based upon this: